Big Ass Fans: Naming controversy

 When the company began their "Big Ass Fan" marketing campaign, some postmasters in Georgia, Mississippi, Michigan, Illinois, Indiana, California and Louisville returned the cards to HVLS as inappropriate.
 When the company relocated to Lexington's Winchester Road, residents staged protests of a 40 ft wide mural depicting the company's name and mascot on the side of its building.
 Because of the name, Lexington's Blue Grass Airport declined to display advertising from the company in its baggage claim area.
 The airport later relented and hung a Big Ass Fan and a plaque near the security checkpoint.
 The Big Ass Fans Facebook page includes a gallery of letters complaining about the company's name, and in 2012, it began a YouTube channel featuring customer voicemail complaints styled as music videos.
-For schools and religious institutions, however, the company maintains an advertising package that does not include the company name alongside the donkey logo.
+For schools and religious institutions, however, the company maintains an advertising package that does not include the company name alongside the donkey logo, and some television ads do not have the word "ass" being printed or spoken.

 The company's web site sells promotional merchandise with the company name and logo.

-As of August 12, 2023, television ads have been seen without "ass" being printed or spoken.
-The voice over says "BIG FANS" and the branding has "BIG FANS" with the rear end of the donkey interloped between "BIG" and "FANS".
-Reference: FOX Saratoga Saturday, Aug 12, 2023, during the Breeders' Cup Challenge Series.